 Once complete trim the wire so that it extends approximately 1mm either side of the crank.
 The crank can then be fitted to the push rods by gently prising the push rods apart and locating the wire into the holes.
-Once both sets of brake shoes have been added to the crank the wire pins can be trimmed back and then this whole assembly can be fitted to the wagon.
+Generally the push rods end up tapering towards each other so I don't worry about soldering the crank to the push rods or indeed to the brake shaft.